History of Portuguese: Iberian Romance

 Between AD 409 and 711, as the Roman Empire was collapsing, the Iberian Peninsula was invaded by Germanic tribes, mainly Suevi and Visigoths, who largely absorbed the Roman culture and language of the peninsula; however, since the Roman schools and administration were closed, the Vulgar Latin language of ordinary people was left free to evolve on its own and the uniformity of the language across the Iberian Peninsula broke down.
 In the north-western part of the peninsula (today's Northern Portugal and Galicia), Vulgar Latin began to develop local characteristics, becoming what linguists today call Galician-Portuguese.
 The Germanic languages influenced Galician-Portuguese by introducing words often linked to the military like guerra (war) or laverca (lark), placenames such as Resende, animals like ganso (goose), texugo (badger), human feelings such as orgulho (pride), verbs like brigar (to fight), suffixes like reguengo (royal domain) and everyday objects such as frasco (flask).

-From 711, with the Moorish invasion of the Iberian Peninsula, Arabic was adopted as the administrative language in the conquered regions.
-However, much of the population continued to speak the Latin-derived Romance dialects, called collectively by modern linguists Mozarabic.
-The main effect of the Arabic influence was lexical.
-Modern Portuguese has anywhere from 400 up to 800 words of Arabic origin (many were absorbed indirectly through Mozarabic) especially relating to food, agriculture and the crafts, which have no cognates in other Romance languages except in Spanish from which, in fact, Portuguese borrowed many of its Arabic-derived words.
-The Arabic influence is also visible in placenames, especially in the southern provinces, such as the Algarve, Alfama and Fátima.
+From 711, with the Moorish invasion of the Iberian Peninsula in the Umayyad conquest of the Visigothic Kingdom in Hispania, Arabic was adopted as the administrative language in the conquered regions.
+However, much of the population continued to speak the Latin-derived Romance dialects, now referred to collectively as Andalusi Romance by modern linguists, or as Mozarabic popularly.
+The Almohad conquest of al-Andalus led to the emigration of Andalusi Christians (Mozarabs) from southern Iberia, speakers of Andalusi Arabic and Romance, to the Christian north, especially to the Tagus valley.
+The main lasting effect of Arabic influence on Romance speech is lexical.
+Modern Portuguese has anywhere from 400 up to 800 words of Arabic origin, especially relating to food, agriculture and the crafts, which have no cognates in other Romance languages except in Spanish from which, in fact, Portuguese borrowed many of its Arabic-derived words.
+The Arabic influence is also visible in place names, especially in the southern provinces, such as the Algarve, Alfama and Fátima.

-However, there are no Arabic loan words in the lexicon related to human feelings or emotions; those are all of Latin, Germanic or Celtic origin.

-Proto-Portuguese

 The oldest surviving records containing written Galician-Portuguese are documents from the 9th century.
 In these official documents, bits of Galician-Portuguese found their way into texts that were written in Latin.
 Today, this phase is known as "Proto-Portuguese" simply because the earliest of these documents are from the former County of Portugal, although Portuguese and Galician were still a single language.
 This period lasted until the 12th century.